Your 25 Week Old Baby – Development, Milestones & Care

 Now is when your baby will show signs of trying to move around on her own and probably will also spend a lot of time smiling and chatting with anyone who gives her attention.
-Your baby is also beginning to associate the sounds she makes such as “da” and “ma” with you and your partner because of the way you respond to her.
+Your baby is also beginning to associate the sounds she makes, such as ‘da’ and ‘ma’, with you and your partner because of the way you respond to her.
 At this age, you will see lots of changes in your baby as she grows and develops under your loving care.
+Read this article for more information on the growth and development of a 25-week-old baby.

 [Also Read: 6 Months Old Baby Development]

 - Your baby is going to learn how to roll over from her back onto her stomach at this age, meaning that you are in for a few surprises while trying to change her diapers.
-This is something that will be new and entertaining for the both of you, but keep a close eye on her.
+It will be a new and entertaining experience for both of you, but keep a close eye on her to prevent accidents.

 - She may begin to repeat a few syllables and will enjoy hearing the sound of it.
 Encourage her by speaking to her and pointing at the things she finds interesting to help her learn to associate the correct words and objects.